 On Day 5, the cycling team also visited the future development site of Phillip Island Hot Springs.

 The journey will continue to Ride for Relief 2023 and the event details will be announced shortly.

-For more information on Ride for Relief 2022, we invite you to follow this link.
+For more information on Ride for Relief 2022, and how the event has helped spotlight mental health we invite you to follow this link.